unwiredben/RantDocs/content/queries.md

 <noun-weapon-long>
 ```

-Filters can be prefixed with an exclaimation point to make them blacklist filters.
+Filters can be prefixed with an exclamation point to make them blacklist filters.
 This means that the filter will return an entry that _doesn't_ include that class.
 For example, the following filter will return all places that aren't buildings, but still have the "indoor" class:
 ```rant
 <place
 	-!building